-Pharmacotherapeutic group: Other immunosuppressants

-ATC code: L04AX03

-Antirheumatic medicinal product for the treatment of chronic, inflammatory rheumatic diseases.
+Pharmacotherapeutic group: Folic acid analogues ATC code: L01BA01 Antirheumatic medicinal product for the treatment of chronic, inflammatory rheumatic diseases.

 Methotrexate is a folic acid antagonist which belongs to the class of cytotoxic agents known as antimetabolites.
 It acts by the competitive inhibition of the enzyme dihydrofolate reductase and thus inhibits DNA synthesis.
 It has not yet been clarified, as to whether the efficacy of methotrexate in the management of psoriasis, psoriasis arthritis and chronic polyarthritis, is due to an anti-inflammatory or immunosuppressive effect and to which extent a methotrexate-induced increase in extracellular adenosine concentration at inflamed sites contributes to these effects.